Government Grant

 - have been in operation for a minimum of 12 months prior to the project proposal deadline specified above

-- have a minimum of 5 full-time equivalent employees located in Canada (on your company payroll and issued a T4), excluding contract employees
+- have a minimum of 5 full-time equivalent (FTE) employees located in Canada (on your company payroll and issued a T4), excluding contract employees, by the Canadian registration deadline specified above

 - pursue growth and profit by developing and commercializing innovative, technology-driven new or improved products, services or processes in Canada